top of page

 Sultan, this stunning black gelding, has found his forever home, and I am SO proud of his recovery, from unable to walk, to being an incredible riding horse with a gentle heart.

 He arrived to us skinny, full of worms, with long overgrown "flipper" hooves, severe thrush, a strange scar across his eye, and completely unable to walk.
-His former home, a trail riding business, had neglected him because he was apparently bucking whenever they would try to ride him.
+His former home, a local beach trail riding business, had neglected him because he was apparently bucking whenever they would try to ride him.
 Clearly, it was because he was in excruciating pain and could not bear the weight of a rider.
 He also had a serious parasite infection which can cause pain in the gut and moodiness.

 I'll never forget the day I tried to walk him over to the farrier and he looked at me and without speaking, told me he could not take one more step because the pain was so terrible.
 I dropped the lead line, knowing he was going to stay put, and found a pair of "scoot boots," basically like Uggs for horses.
 I put them on him and he gingerly took one step forward.
 Surprised, he took one more step forward, and then on his third step he charged into a gallop!
 He ran away from me at full speed testing his new shoes!
 His horse wife, Holly, couldn't bear his leaving her sight.
 She broke through my electric tape fence, galloping after him.
 For two hours I chased them on foot and by ATV, making giant circles around our little mountain trail.
 Sultan had the greatest day ever, and actually, I was just happy that he felt good enough to be a horse again.
 It took another few months of constant touch-ups to get his hooves growing right and for him to be fully sound.
 He gained so much weight that you would not recognize him as the same horse who had come to us only a couple of months before!